 And then a boy came running out of the service passage beside the boathouse.

-Too thin.
 Too wet.
-Too frantic.

 “Stop!” he shouted.
 “Don’t untie that rope!”